mlongano/WeberadioPlayer/README.md

 }, []);
 ```

-### ICY Metadata Processing (Android)
+### ICY Metadata Processing

-The app automatically listens for ICY metadata from the stream and enriches it with cover art:
+The app automatically listens for ICY metadata from the stream and enriches it with cover art on both platforms:

+#### Android (TrackPlayer)

 ```typescript
 // Automatic setup in index.tsx - uses Event.MetadataTimedReceived